International Business, 7.5 credits

 Examination

-Examination through various assignments and an individual written exam.
-Detailed information about the examination can be found in the course’s study guide.
+Detailed information can be found in the study guide.

 If special circumstances prevail, and if it is possible with consideration of the nature of the compulsory component, the examiner may decide to replace the compulsory component with another equivalent component.